 8. Be Loyal

 As with any relationship; if you are loyal to them, they, in turn, will be loyal to you.
 Try not to keep work-related secrets from your boss.
-If you’ve made a mistake, own up to it and explain how you will rectify it- trust me you’ll get major respect for your honesty.
+If you’ve made a mistake, own up to it and explain how you will rectify it - you’ll get a lot more respect for your honesty.
 A strong bond with a manager is vital; even if you or he moves on to another company, you’ll still value the bond and will have made a good contact that will support you throughout your career.

 9. Offer to Take on More Tasks